-Let’s face it; product testing, sometimes known as sensory testing, in Australia can be hugely expensive.
+Let’s face it: in Australia product testing, sometimes known as sensory testing, can be hugely expensive.
 It’s easy for companies to burn through their research budget after testing just a couple of products.

 At PLAY we’re continually developing better research methods – that are enjoyable for respondents, deliver clear results and offer our clients a cost effective solution.
 That’s why we’ve developed a comprehensive In-Home Usage Test (IHUT) program.